-Small Business Program 2020-2021 Evaluation Plan
+Small and Midsize Business Program 2020-2021 Evaluation Plan

 Introduction

-The Small Business (SB) Program is designed to assist qualified Peoples Gas (PGL) and North Shore Gas (NSG) non-residential customers to achieve natural gas energy savings by educating them about energy efficiency opportunities through three program delivery paths:
+The Small and Midsize Business (SMB) Program is designed to assist qualified Peoples Gas (PGL) and North Shore Gas (NSG) non-residential customers to achieve natural gas energy savings by educating them about energy efficiency opportunities through three program delivery paths:

-The Energy Assessment and Direct Install (DI) path provides installation of no-cost direct-install (DI) measures to small businesses or tenants through on-site assessments conducted by the implementation contractor’s (Franklin Energy Services) Energy Advisors.
+The Energy Assessment and Direct Install (DI) path provides installation of no-cost direct-install (DI) measures to businesses or tenants through on-site assessments conducted by the implementation contractor’s (Franklin Energy Services) Energy Advisors.
 The energy assessment identifies additional retrofit energy efficiency upgrades.

-The Prescriptive path provides small business owners/tenants with direct financial incentives for installation of retrofit measures recommended through the Energy Assessment.
+The Prescriptive path provides business owners/tenants with direct financial incentives for installation of retrofit measures recommended through the Energy Assessment.
 Customers receive rebates which cover 30 to 100 percent of the project cost based on the size and efficiency of the equipment installed or on a per unit basis.

 The Custom path provides technical services and custom rebates for non-standard building improvement upgrades.